 This course examines the United States Supreme Court and several of the major social and legal issues over which it has jurisdiction.
 Beginning with a brief introduction on how cases are heard by the Supreme Court, we proceed to a wide-ranging look inside America's most hotly debated cases and the issues that shape them.
 Covering both the substantive and the procedural law, students learn how to identify legitimate arguments for and against each topic and gain an understanding of constitutional challenges and limitations.

-Topics under consideration include privacy rights, LGBTQ rights and the determination of sex and gender, the death penalty, legalization of marijuana, voting rights, and gun control.
+Topics under consideration may include privacy rights, freedom of speech, LGBTQ rights and the determination of sex and gender, the death penalty, legalization of marijuana, voting rights, gun control, and coronavirus-related issues.
+The course includes asynchronous work, which students are expected to complete between class sessions.

-Sharon Yamen holds a J.D. from Hofstra University School of Law, and is accredited by the U.S. Veteran’s Administration, assisting veterans in receiving their benefits.
-She holds her own practice assisting small business start-ups.
-With ten years of teaching experience, Professor Yamen recently joined the Division of Justice and Law Administration, Ancell School of Business, Western Connecticut State University.
+Sharon Yamen holds a J.D. from Hofstra University School of Law and is accredited by the U.S. Veteran’s Administration, assisting veterans in receiving their benefits.
+She holds her own practice assisting small businesses and start-ups.
+With ten years of teaching experience, she recently joined the Division of Justice and Law Administration, Ancell School of Business, Western Connecticut State University.
 She has taught at the Woodbury School of Business at Utah Valley University and the Zicklin School of Business, City University of New York.
-Professor Yamens’ research interests are varied and have led to articles on topics from the “American Rule” to discrepancies in the law in regards to customs and borders protection (which she is currently litigating in Federal Court) to equity crowdfunding as a bubble that will burst.
+Sharon's research interests are varied and have led to articles on topics including the “American Rule,” discrepancies in the law in regards to customs and borders protection, landlord/tenant law, and equity crowdfunding as a bubble that will burst.